oliviadrake/CA3/README.md

 Pylint: to do a linter test, run the linter.py code from within the CA3 directory

 # Running the code
+Make sure the most recent version of python is installed.
-Firstly ensure all of these external modules have been pip installed: Flask, PyTTSx3, uk-covid19, pytest, pylint, requests Ensure config file has been completely customised, all folders are in correct hierarchy as explained above, and you are within the 'CA3' directory in the terminal.
+Firstly ensure all of these external modules have been pip installed: Flask, PyTTSx3, uk-covid19, pytest, pylint, requests.
+Ensure config file has been completely customised, all folders are in correct hierarchy as explained above, and you are within the 'CA3' directory in the terminal.
 Run the 'main.py' code, in a browser enter '127.0.0.1:5000/' to access alarm clock.